bchase/rails-template/README.md

 ### Updating Rails

-If your application is running on Heroku, and the update is in regards to a security vulnerability, it's might a good idea to flip maintenance mode on production while you work.
+If your application is running on Heroku, and this update is in regards to a security vulnerability, it's a good idea to activate maintenance mode on production while you work.
 This can be accomplished with the following:

 ```bash
 $ heroku maintenance:on
 ```

-First, it's a good idea to run all tests to make sure the update does not cause regressions.
+It's also a good idea to run all tests to make sure the update does not cause regressions.
 Run the following and take note of the numbers for passed/failed/pending:

 ```bash
 $ rake cucumber